ghevcoul/ghevcoul.github.io/falalala.md

 ---
 layout: page
-title: Boxing Day Brunch
+title: Bah Humbug Brunch
 subtitle: Hosted by Genevieve and Gavin
 ---

-You're invited to celebrate Christmas on Boxing Day with Gavin and Genevieve.
-We're thinking a low-key post-Christmas gathering to replace all those family feelings (good and bad).
+Whether you love it or hate it, this time of year can be hard, what with the family and hearing Christmas carols for 2 months straight and so much joviality.

+To help you through all those feelings (whatever they are), we're hosting a low-key post-Christmas gathering on Boxing Day.
 We'll be providing a whole pile of waffles, bring your favourite topping to share.

+For those wishing to participate, we're also planning an entirely optional [white elephant gift exchange](https://en.wikipedia.org/wiki/White_elephant_gift_exchange).
+Just something small, homemade preferred, that you think someone else would love.

-### Please [RSVP](https://docs.google.com/spreadsheets/d/1BWIjHSnlcU57CBOhr_czX3uBXRfD860gK9xsuKEVLi0/edit?usp=sharing) by Monday November 19, so we can get final numbers and plan accordingly.
+### Please [RSVP](https://docs.google.com/spreadsheets/d/1BWIjHSnlcU57CBOhr_czX3uBXRfD860gK9xsuKEVLi0/edit?usp=sharing) by Monday December 19, so we can get final numbers and plan accordingly.

 ## When